Could your health issues be caused by histamine intolerance?

 (The original reader then commented…)

-Because I have compound heterozygous mthfr.
-I have very high histamine issues that are greatly exasperated with taking methylated Bs.
+We found this out through the holistic testing.
+They did genetic testing as well.
+But also I have compound heterozygous mthfr.
+I have very high histamine issues that are greatly exasperated with taking methylated B's.

 With MTHFR gene, avoid synthetic folic acid and the foods and products containing it.
 Take a methylated folate supplement.
 See Ben Lynch's site for more on this.